Easter in Costa Rica – What to Expect in 2023

 As I already mentioned, the big beach towns (Jaco, Manuel Antonio, Tamarindo, and Playas del Coco) tend to be filled to the max with families.

-Depending on how long you plan to stay in Costa Rica, it may be best to visit places like La Fortuna, Monteverde, San Gerardo de Dota, San Jose, and Tortuguero over the Easter days.
+Depending on how long you plan to stay in Costa Rica, it may be best to visit places like La Fortuna, Monteverde, San Gerardo de Dota, San Jose, and Tortuguero between the days leading up to Easter and on Easter.
 These towns will be a lot more empty than the beach towns in the country.
 You can then visit the beaches before or after everyone in Costa Rica goes back to work.

 If you want a nice taste of the culture, head to the beaches and enjoy the unique atmosphere!
 It’s definitely a party!